Xpax: Services

-Xpax offers prepaid and mobile internet plans through the Celcom network.
-It is the first prepaid service to offer 4G LTE connectivity in Malaysia.
+CelcomDigi Prepaid 5G UV offers prepaid and mobile internet plans through the CelcomDigi network.
+It is the first prepaid service to offer 4G LTE, (and then 5G NR) connectivity in Malaysia.

 Brand

 Xpax features two sub-brands.
 S.O.X.
 (School of X) is aimed at school children and teens aged 13–17 years.
 U.O.X.
 (University of X) is aimed at university and college students aged 17–23 years.

 Since 2013, the brand has employed the tagline “Got 4G LTE Time!”.